Star Wars timeline: From the dawn of the Jedi to the New Jedi Order (original) (raw)

 The new Star Wars timeline revealed.
 (Image credit: Lucasfilm)

-With the Skywalker Saga now finished and the "Mando era" shows building up towards a big theatrical conclusion, Lucasfilm is looking to go farther into both the past and the future.
+With the Skywalker Saga now finished and the 'Mando era' shows building up towards a big theatrical conclusion, Lucasfilm is looking to go farther into both the past and the future.
 Needless to say, this is all part of the post-Disney canon that started off with the six original movies and The Clone Wars (3D), but some bits and pieces of Legends are getting picked up and adapted from time to time, so expect surprises.
-Also be aware that the Star Wars timeline traditionally follows BBY (Before the Battle of Yavin) and ABY (After the Battle of Yavin) as the extradiegetic dating system, as it simply makes sense to consider the events of A New Hope as "year zero" for clarity purposes.
+Also be aware that the Star Wars timeline follows BBY (Before the Battle of Yavin) and ABY (After the Battle of Yavin) as the extradiegetic dating system; it simply makes sense to consider the events of A New Hope as 'year zero' for clarity purposes.

-If you need refreshers on key Star Wars characters making the jump from cartoons to live-action, check out our handy pieces on Ahsoka Tano, Grand Admiral Thrawn, and Bo-Katan Kryze.
-After the Ahsoka series, we're looking forward to Skeleton Crew as well.
-As for ranked lists, we've got it all with our Star Wars movies and Star Wars T.V. shows ranked lists, plus the top 10 best Star Wars video games of all time.
+If you need refreshers on Star Wars characters that have made the jump from cartoons to live-action, check out our pieces on Ahsoka Tano, Sabine Wren, Ezra Bridger, Grand Admiral Thrawn, and Bo-Katan Kryze.

-Spoiler warning: If you haven't caught up on the Star Wars universe, we suggest you stick to the new Star Wars timeline quick list below.
+Spoiler warning: If you haven't caught up on the Star Wars universe, we suggest you stick to the new Star Wars timeline quick lists below.

 New Star Wars timeline